Transition state theory: Enzymatic reactions

 It is now accepted that enzymes function to stabilize transition states lying between reactants and products, and that they would therefore be expected to bind strongly any inhibitor that closely resembles such a transition state.
-Substrates and products often participate in several enzyme catalyzed reactions, whereas the transition state tends to be characteristic of one particular enzyme, so that such an inhibitor tends to be specific for that particular enzyme.
-The identification of numerous transition state inhibitors supports the transition state stabilization hypothesis for enzymatic catalysis.
+Substrates and products often participate in several enzyme-catalyzed reactions, whereas the transition state tends to be characteristic of one particular enzyme, so that such an inhibitor tends to be specific for that particular enzyme.
+The identification of numerous transition-state inhibitors supports the transition-state stabilization hypothesis for enzymatic catalysis.

-Currently there is a large number of enzymes known to interact with transition state analogs, most of which have been designed with the intention of inhibiting the target enzyme.
-Examples include HIV-1 protease, racemases, β-lactamases, metalloproteinases, cyclooxygenases and many others.
+There is a large number of enzymes known to interact with transition-state analogs, most of which have been designed with the intention of inhibiting the target enzyme.
+Examples include HIV-1 protease, racemases, β-lactamases, metalloproteinases, cyclooxygenases, and many others.

 Adsorption on surfaces and reactions on surfaces

 Desorption as well as reactions on surfaces are straightforward to describe with transition state theory.
 Analysis of adsorption to a surface from a liquid phase can present a challenge due to lack of ability to assess the concentration of the solute near the surface.
 When full details are not available, it has been proposed that reacting species' concentrations should be normalized to the concentration of active surface sites, an approximation called the surface reactant equi-density approximation (SREA).